meghanlacoste/Culinating/README.md

     public static void main(String[] args) {
         // write your code here
         /*

         // USE PARAMERATIZED CONSTRUCTOR THAT DEFAULTS THE OBJECTS IN THE STRING ARRAY AS A HEALTHY STATE

+///  - generate random number for which philosopher will go first.
+That philosopher is garrunteed two forks/
+  - using a method similar to the prime number program (looping through indexes by a certain amount and returning to the beginning if that goes over the max index taking the remainder as the new starting number and continuing) determine which of he philosophers will pick up next
+  - the forks that a philosopher has available depends on the surrounding philosophers on either side of the array.
+   (e. if the two philosophers on either side of them have picked up the forks they cannot pick them up).
+  - philopsophers will pick up all forks available to them (the ones on either side of them) when it is their turn
+  - once all the philosophers have attempted to pickup forks the imer moves to the next round and a new random philosopher starts.

    You are to write a Java program that implements many of the features required in the Dining Philosophers Problem (see Sections 2.3 - 2.5 from Tanenbaum's Modern